Gillespie algorithm for quantum jump trajectories: Introduction

-In quantum systems, these two features are generally absent: the unitary dynamics produces WTDs which are not exponentially distributed, and jumps do not fully reset the state of the system in general.
+In quantum systems, these two features are generally absent: the unitary part of the dynamics is responsible for WTDs which are not exponentially distributed; and jumps do not fully reset the state of the system in general.
 Nonetheless, as we show in this paper, a quantum version of the Gillespie algorithm can be derived and implemented, and indeed results in an efficient simulation method.
-In particular, the quantum Gillespie algorithm we implement has a moderate overhead in terms of quantities that must be pre-computed.
+In particular, the quantum Gillespie algorithm we implement has a moderate computational overhead in terms of the quantities that must be pre-computed (at the cost of memory requirement).
 Once this is done, the simulation of the quantum trajectories becomes comparatively fast.
 And, more importantly, the algorithm does not require small timestep discretisation to ensure convergence.
 Thus, the algorithm is particularly suited for simulating long-time trajectories.
+In general, a performance comparison between the Gillespie algorithm and other methods for stochastic open quantum system simulation depends on the specific system at hand.
+As will be detailed in the Discussion section, the Gillespie algorithm is particularly well suited for a very large number of trajectories on relatively small quantum systems.
+In contrast, it necessitates comparatively large computational resources for large, many-body simulations.

 This paper is structured as follows.
-After a brief overview of the QJU method in Sec.~\ref{sec:QJU}, we detail our algorithm in Sec.~\ref{sec:alg}, and then compare it to alternative approaches in Sec.~\ref{sec:bench}.
+After a brief overview of the SS-QJU method in Sec.~\ref{sec:QJU}, we detail our algorithm in Sec.~\ref{sec:alg}, and then compare it to alternative approaches in Sec.~\ref{sec:bench}.
 Finally, illustrative examples are provided in Sec.~\ref{sec:examples}.
-For the latter, we compare our method with the standard QJU solvers from QuTip.
+For the latter, we illustrate our method in comparison with the standard QJU solvers from QuTip.
 An implementation of our algorithm in Mathematica is publicly available in the Melt library~\cite{implementation_Melt}, and an implementation in Julia in Ref.~\cite{implementation_Julia}.